Gender and disability

 The challenges that they face include significantly less access to education, healthcare and employment than men with disabilities or women without disabilities.
 Women and girls with deafblindness - or with any form of disability - are at greater risk of being abused.
 They are also under-represented in the political and decision-making processes.

 Sense International staff are trained to support women and girls with deafblindness, ensuring they are treated equally.
-We are currently reviewing all our programmes to ensure that gender equality is an integral part of the design, delivery and evaluation of our projects, whilst ensuring this element of our campaign is replicated in the UK also.
+We review all our programmes on an ongoing basis to ensure that gender equality is an integral part of the design, delivery and evaluation of our projects.

 First published: Thursday 10 July 2014